domwoe/schnorr_canister/README.md

-# schnorr_canister
+# Schnorr Signature Canister

-Mock canister to create schnorr signatures on the Internet Computer.
+Canister to create schnorr signatures on the Internet Computer.

 DO NOT USE IN PRODUCTION!
 KEY MATERIAL COULD BE ACCESSED BY NODE PROVIDERS!